Amazon Prime Video. At times it feels like the Luigi to Netflix’s Mario but, like Luigi, some see it as the superior option.

 Amazon Prime Video has a mixture of content available to purchase and to stream with your Video subscription - but how do you know which is which?

 If there’s a blue Prime banner in the top left corner of the show’s icon, that means the series is free to stream with your subscription.
 However, just because a show is part of a Prime Video subscription, it doesn’t mean that each and every episode or series will be.
-The first four series of The Americans, for example, are included in Prime Video, but you’ll have to purchase or rent the latest one.
+You might get seasons three and five of Line of Duty, for example, but you'd have to purchase or rent the others to watch the lot.

 Streaming 4K Ultra HD video

-With all Prime Video subscribers getting access to 4K Ultra HD content, it would be remiss not to make the most of it.
-On Amazon’s TV app for smart televisions there’s an Ultra HD category with some of its most recent, or promoted, content.
+With all Prime Video subscribers given access to 4K Ultra HD content, it would be remiss not to make the most of it.
+On Amazon’s TV app for smart televisions there’s a 4K UHD category with some of its most recent, or promoted, content.

 Similarly, you can search for ‘4K’ or ‘Ultra HD’ in the search bar to bring up the top-resolution videos.
 However, the search results might not be complete.
 You can only tell for sure if a TV show or movie is 4K by clicking on it.

-HDR video - and Dolby Vision on compatible televisions like LG's OLEDs - is a little more difficult to spot than 4K, as there isn’t a set category for it on the main screen.
-Amazon’s search function is also incomplete.
-When typing in ‘HDR’ it recommends The Man In The High Castle, but leaves out other HDR shows like The Last Tycoon.
+HDR video – including Dolby Vision (on compatible televisions, such as LG TVs) and HDR10+ (on Samsung TVs) – is a little more difficult to spot than 4K, as there isn’t a set category for it on the main screen.
+Amazon’s search function is also not reliable.
+When typing in ‘HDR’ it recommends plenty of HDR content but a fair bit that's SDR too.

-Prime Video: audio & subtitles: 5.1 and Dolby Atmos
+Amazon Prime Video: audio, subtitles, 5.1 and Dolby Atmos

 Changing subtitles

-Sometimes you might want to enjoy the sound of silence, so you flick on the subtitles.
-To do that, press the up arrow on a smart television remote and navigate to the ‘Closed Captioning’ icon, or use the options button on an Amazon Fire remote.
+Sometimes you might want to enjoy the sound of silence and flick on the subtitles.
+To do that, hit the the up arrow on a smart TV remote and navigate to the ‘Closed Captioning’ icon, or use the options button on an Amazon Fire remote.
 In the mobile app, simply tap the dialogue box in the top right corner while watching.

-You can change how they look too.
+You can change how they look, too.
 In Prime Video's website settings, you can choose between four editable presets.
+From there, you can adjust text colour, typeface, size and opacity.

-The Prime Video app is available on both iOS and Android whether in tablet or mobile form and given that you'll be taking these devices all over the place, you'll want to think about downloads, resolution and your mobile connection.
+The Prime Video app is available on both iOS and Android, in both tablet and mobile form.
+Given that you'll be taking these devices all over the place, you'll want to think about downloads, resolution and your mobile connection.

 Downloading shows

-For those using tablets or smartphones to watch their shows and want to save on a bit of data, you can download content to your device for offline viewing.
+If you're using a tablet or smartphones to watch shows and want to save on data, you can download content to your device for offline viewing.

 The ones you’ve got offline can all be found in the ‘Download’ tab under 'My Stuff' on the menu at the bottom of the main screen of the mobile app.
-You can download between 15-25 pieces of content depending on your region which is plenty of storage space if you're doing so in 4K.
+You can download between 15-25 pieces of content depending on your region.

 Changing resolution

-Of course, you might not want a three-hour film downloaded in its highest quality - it's going to fill up your smart device's storage space mighty fast.
-So go to the app's settings (the cog icon under 'My Stuff' and click on ‘Download Quality’.
+Of course, you might not want a three-hour film downloaded in its highest quality as it's going to fill up your smart device's storage space mighty fast.
+So, go to the app's settings (the cog icon under 'My Stuff') and click on ‘Download Quality’.

 There, you can change between three tiers of video quality: Good, Better, Best or Data Saver.
 These range from using around 0.14GB per hour of footage to 0.46GB per hour.